Skip to main content

 Enable failure reporting by using pvpanic

-The pvpanic tool allows the guest OS kernel to report panic and crash events to the hypervisor, which helps with failure detection and troubleshooting.
+The pvpanic tool allows the guest OS kernel to report panic and crash events to the hypervisor.
+This helps with failure detection and troubleshooting.
 To start using pvpanic on Ubuntu, connect to the VM and install the package: